davidz299/davidz299/README.md

 💼 Software Developer at Bastian Solutions (Louisville, KY).
 Developing emulator software and innovative VR for Winter 2024!

 💼 Software Developer at Ericsson.
 Full-stack software development.
-Developed software and tools that automate and simplify tasks.

-• Project lead of numerous software tools in Python and Java used by global institutes, companies and organizations.
+Full-stack software development.
+Created numerous software tools in Python and Java used by global institutes, companies and organizations.

-• Develop software in Python and Django involving data processing and web scraping.
-Improved efficiency, reducing the run time from 23 minutes to 3 minutes.

-• Implement refactoring and functional development of existing software in Python, HTML, and Java.

 👨‍💻 All of my projects are available at [http://www.chendavidzhuang.com/](http://www.chendavidzhuang.com/)